GWC-DCMB/curriculum-notebooks/paper/paper.md

 skills in Python programming, problem solving, critical thinking, and collaboration had improved.](skill_plots.png)

-We also surveyed Club and Summer Experience alumni and found that 75% (N=20) want to pursue a STEM career.
-62% (N=21) are still coding.
-On a 5-point scale from 'Strongly Disagree' to 'Strongly Agree,' the average answer for ‘My participation in GWC impacted my career aspirations’ is 4 (s.d.=0.9), with 4.5 (s.d.=0.6) for ‘Participating in GWC made me feel more confident in analyzing data’ and 3.9 (s.d.=1) for ‘Participating in GWC made me more confident in myself.’

 Overwhelmingly, learners' favorite parts of the program are the guest speakers and the project.
 These aspects of our curriculum expose them to new fields and allow them to